TICGL

 Import Duty on Capital GoodsExemptExemptExempt✅ On par

-Foreign Worker PermitsUp to 10 non-citizens; max 8-year work permitsUnrestricted for key roles in SEZsRwanda: No quota for investors in priority sectors❌ Restrictive — deterring skills transfer
+Foreign Worker PermitsUp to 10 non-citizens; max 8-year permitsUnrestricted for key roles in SEZsRwanda: No quota in priority sectors❌ Restrictive — deterring skills transfer

-Land Access / TenureLand bank being established; 99-year leases (2023 policy)50–75 year lease, clear title systemMauritius: 60-year leases + clear investor protection⚠️ Improving — land disputes affect ~20% of projects
+Land Access / TenureLand bank established; 99-year leases (2023 policy)50–75 year lease, clear title systemMauritius: 60-year leases + investor protection⚠️ Improving — disputes affect ~20% of projects

-One-Stop CentreTISEZA OSFC launched 2025; 2,695 consultations Q1Fully digital, <5 days registrationRwanda: <6 hours company registration🔄 Improving — registration cut 60→30 days
+One-Stop CentreTISEZA OSFC launched 2025; 2,695 consultations Q1Fully digital, <5 days registrationRwanda: <6 hours company registration🔄 Improving — cut from 60→30 days

-Infrastructure in Zones10 of 14 parks still in development; Bagamoyo delayedFull infrastructure standard in all SEZsMauritius Freeport: world-class logistics❌ Critical gap — biggest constraint cited by investors
+Infrastructure in Zones10 of 14 parks still in development; Bagamoyo startingFull infrastructure standard in all SEZsMauritius Freeport: world-class logistics❌ Critical gap — biggest investor constraint

 🌊 Bagamoyo Eco Maritime City — The Game Changer

-After a decade-long delay, the Bagamoyo SEZ port construction commenced in December 2025.
-Spanning 1,000+ hectares on the coast, the Bagamoyo Eco Maritime City SEZ is designed to add up to 20 million tons of annual cargo capacity — positioning Tanzania as East Africa's maritime gateway and creating the infrastructure anchor that the SEZ framework has always needed.
-Combined with the standard-gauge railway reducing freight costs by 40%, this represents the most significant enabling infrastructure investment in Tanzania's history.
+After a decade-long delay, Bagamoyo SEZ port construction commenced in December 2025.
+Spanning 1,000+ hectares on the coast, it is designed to add up to 20 million tons of annual cargo capacity — positioning Tanzania as East Africa's maritime gateway.
+Combined with the standard-gauge railway reducing freight costs by 40%, this is the most significant enabling infrastructure investment in Tanzania's history.

 The Regulatory Burden: Tanzania's Hidden Tax on Private Investment